Non-orthogonal Spin-Momentum Locking: The Self-Energy due to the Spin-Orbit Scattering

-It will be shown in the next section that the SDSE as shown by the second equation in (\ref{trace_ids}) has a different dependence on $n_i$.
-This is brought by the renormalized spin-orbit vector on the right hand side in Eq.(\ref{Sigma_matrix_1}) which leads to the emergence of a critical boundary separating the OSML and the NOSML phases.
-This is shown in Section IV.B below.
+It will be shown in the next section that the SDSE as found by the second equation in (\ref{trace_ids}) has a different dependence on $n_i$.
+This is brought by the renormalized spin-orbit vector on the right hand side in Eq.(\ref{Sigma_matrix_1}) which may lead to a critical boundary separating the OSML and the NOSML phases as discussed below.